Farbod-Mohr/Minesweeper/docs/Implementation_Plans.md

 **Implementation Flow**:

 1. In the `Game` class, implement a system to track the time taken for each game.
-2. When a new game starts, record the current OS time in the `startTime` variable (mentioned in Feature 2).
+2. When a new game starts, record the current time in the `startTime` variable (mentioned in Feature 2).
-3. When the game ends (either by winning or losing), record the current OS time in the `endTime` variable.
+3. When the game ends by winning, record the time the game ended in the `endTime` variable.
 4. Calculate the total time taken for the game by subtracting `startTime` from `endTime` and returning it in the form of a formatted string (HH:MM:SS).
 This is done via the `calcTime()` function.
 5. The time taken will be displayed on the WIN screen after the player successfully clears the board.
-6. After the time is calculated and displayed, it along with the difficulty selected (`currentDiff`) will be sent to the HighScoreSaver class to be recorded as a high score if applicable.

-## [] Feature 7: High Score Tracking
+## [x] ~~Feature 7: High Score Tracking~~ COMPLETED

 **Trigger**: User wins a game.